-The Pretreatment program is mandated by state and federal regulation and monitors the discharge of residential and business waste into the sanitary sewer.
+The program is mandated by state and federal regulation and monitors the discharge of residential and business waste into the sanitary sewer.
 The compliance of this program is managed by the Town's Environmental Compliance Officer as set forth in the Town's Sewer Use Regulations.
 When necessary, the officer initiates enforcement action to protect the wastewater treatment plant and the collection system from toxic or hazardous materials.
-Information regarding the Town's authority to establish, maintain and operate a sewage disposal system and issue violations and penalties can be found in the Town Code Chapter 34 UTILITIES and Ordinance 2016-O-008.
+Information regarding the Town's authority to establish, maintain and operate a sewage disposal system and issue violations and penalties can be found in the Town Code Chapter 34 UTILITIES and Sewer Use Regulations.

 Wastewater treatment facilities are designed to treat domestic waste by physical, biological, and chemical processes.
-However, industries often use heavy metals, chemicals, acids or other materials in their operations.
+However businesses or industries often use heavy metals, chemicals, acids or other materials in their operations.
 In the sewer system, these materials have the potential to erode the sewer lines, produce explosive conditions, and interfere with the treatment facilities.
-The Pretreatment Program focuses on reducing harmful pollutants discharged from industries to the POTWs that could interfere with the treatment process or pass through the treatment system.
+The program focuses on reducing harmful pollutants discharged from industries to the publicly owned treatment works (POTW) that could interfere with the treatment process or pass through the treatment system.
 Local limits imposed by the program on industries ensure that the Town of Leesburg Water Pollution Control Facility meets the federally mandated discharge limits.

 Protecting and improving the water quality and aquatic life in the Potomac River and Chesapeake Bay is an ongoing commitment by the Department of Utilities.

 The Clean Water Act of 1972 sought to restore and preserve our nation’s waterways by eliminating discharges of pollutants.
 The Environmental Protection Agency (EPA) provides further information at the Pretreatment Program Web site.
 For information on general pretreatment regulations, visit 40 CFR Part 403.